 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

 Cash is nothing but any form of money.
-To run any business successfully, you must have a regular flow of cash, and so companies often have liquefiable assets which can be readily converted to cash.
+To run any business successfully, regular cash flow is crucial, and so companies often have liquefiable assets which can be readily converted to cash.
 These are called Cash Equivalents.

 Exceptions can exist for short-term debt instruments such as Treasury-bills if they're being used as collateral for an outstanding loan or line of credit.
 Restricted T-bills must be reported separately.
 In other words, there can be no restrictions on converting any of the securities listed as cash and cash equivalents.